flyingbest/til/markdown/GFM_syntax.md

 # Foo
 ```

-In the above case, the Foo header has generated an anchor tag with the name foo
+In the above case, the Foo header has generated an anchor tag with the name foo.

-just one # for all heading sizes, no space between # and anchor name, anchor tag names must be lowercase, and delimited by dashes if multi-word.
+Just one # for all heading sizes, no space between # and anchor name, anchor tag names must be lowercase, and delimited by dashes if multi-word.
+Look at this code:

 ```markdown
 [click on this link](#my-multi-word-header-include-this)